Nebraska Laws on Service Dogs and Emotional Support Animals

 Nebraska law gives people with physical disabilities the right to bring service dogs into housing and public places.

-Below, we explain which public accommodations are covered, which animals qualify as service animals, and some rules you may need to follow with your service animal.
+Below, we explain which public accommodations are covered, which animals qualify as service animals, and some rules you need to know about having your service animal in public.
+We'll also look at how state and federal housing laws treat service dogs and emotional support animals.

-Under Nebraska's civil rights law, people with certain disabilities are entitled to be accompanied by their service animals in public accommodations, as defined below.
-Nebraska law defines service animals as a guide dog, signal dog (hearign dog), or other animal trained to do tasks or work to benefit someone with a disability.
-However, the civil rights law also limits its public accommodation protections to those who use a service animal for deafness or hearing impairment, blindness or visual impairment, or another physical disability.
-The law does not cover those who use service animals for mental disabilities.
+Under Nebraska's civil rights law, people with physical disabilities are entitled to be accompanied by their service animals in public accommodations.
+Nebraska law defines service animals the same way the ADA did on January 1, 2008, as guide dogs, signal dogs (hearing dogs), mobility assistance dogs, or other animals trained to do tasks or work to benefit someone with a disability.
+(Neb.
+Rev. Stat. § 49-801(19).)
+The state civil rights law limits its public accommodation protections to those who use a service animal for physical disabilities.
+The Nebraska law doesn't cover service animals used by those with mental disabilities (like psychiatric service dogs).

 • allergen alert animals, which let their handlers know of foods or other substances that could be dangerous (such as peanuts).